Winchester

 • We began the walk at The Cricketers pub, but if you cannot find parking on the road around the pub, we suggest using some of the spaces at the side of Easton Lane just north of the village where the road and footpath crosses the river before Newbridge Cottage.
 If you park here, you may prefer to start and finish at section 7 below.

-1. With The Cricketers behind you, walk up Church Lane and pass the church on your right.
-Just after the church and the Old School House, look for the start of the footpath on your right going around a gate and into a recreation ground.
-Here you will find a small, but well kept play area, picnic benches and a tiny patch of woodland.
-The walk continues in the bottom corner of the recreation ground, just past the climbing frame.
+1. From The Cricketers, walk up Church Lane.
+Just after the church and Old School House, take the path on your right into the recreation ground.
+Inside, there is a small play area and picnic benches.
+The walk continues in the bottom corner, just beyond the climbing frame.

-7. Cross the lane and re-join the footpath directly opposite to the right of Newbridge Cottage .
-Follow the path straight ahead and then go through another kissing gate.
-Stick with the same path as it bends its way between a series of beautiful properties and then descend down onto the lane.
+6. Cross the lane and re-join the footpath opposite, to the right of Newbridge Cottage.
+Walk straight, then through another kissing gate.
+The path will bend its way between properties and then descend to the road.

-8. Turn right and almost immediately join the footpath again as it goes over a long wooden footbridge.
-Cross the main river and then a smaller stream.
-At the second bridge, dogs and children can cool off in the stream.
-Enter the field (livestock may be grazing) and turn right when you get to the corner of the fence line to your right.
-Turn left just before the entrance to another field and exit through the gate onto a gravel driveway.
+7. Turn right and join the footpath at a bridge.
+Cross the main river and then a smaller stream, where dogs can enter the water.
+Cross the field (livestock may be grazing) and turn right when you get to the corner of the fence.
+Turn left before the entrance to another field and exit through the gate onto a gravel drive.

-9. Turn right at the lane and then bend left with the lane.
-Immediately before The Chestnut Horse, take the footpath squeezing down the side of the building.
-Continue along the grassy path and until you reach the lane on the other side.
-Turn left to pass The Cricketers.
+8. Turn right at the lane and then bend left.
+Immediately before The Chestnut Horse, take the narrow footpath down the side of the building.
+Walk along the grassy path to the road on the other side.
+Turn left for The Cricketers.

 Easton PDF